JoaoAJMatos/Luna/README.md

 ### Run Luna

-To run Luna, you can start up the root node by executing `npm run dev` in the root folder of the project.
+To run Luna, you can start up the root node by executing `npm run dev` (or `npm run dev-windows` if you are on Windows) in the root folder of the project.
 Although optional, you can add different nodes to the network by executing `npm run dev-peer`.

 #### Take into consideration: